hammy33/Intro-to-Software-Development-SE2AA4/README.md

 # Intro-to-Software-Development-SE2AA4
 All assignments and coursework for my second year, Software Design I - Intro to Software Development course.
 Languages used are Python, Java and Latex.
+Assignments were completed by following a strict Module Interface Specification (MIS) that outlined the requirements of each module.
+The design and infrastructure of each assignment was then critiqued and tested following the implementation.
+I completed this course with a grade of 4.0.